Plant

 Supervisory Control and Data Acquisition (SCADA) is a type of control system used to monitor and control industrial processes and critical infrastructure.
 SCADA systems combine hardware and software to collect and analyze real-time data from sensors and devices, enabling operators to monitor and control industrial processes from a central location.

-SCADA and HMI systems integrate Smart Factories.
-From review of status to control, SCADA/HMI applications are realtime.
-Below is an "Ignition" (Inductive Automation) HMI screen on a smartphone.
+SCADA and HMI systems serve as integral components in the integration of Smart Factories.
+These applications, from status review to control, operate in real-time.
+Here is a snapshot of an "Ignition" (Inductive Automation) HMI screen displayed on a smartphone.

 We look across the enterprise business and manufacturing process considering upstream and downstream analytics and control to improve productivity, quality and lead times.